ethz-pes/AI-mag/README.md

 * The MATLAB ANN engine is also simpler to begin than Keras/TensorFlow.
 * Due to legacy code on MATLAB (some inductor models).

-Can I use another FEM solver (e.g., Ansys, OpenFOAM)?
+Can I use another FEM solver (e.g., Ansys, OpenFOAM, Fenics)?
 * The tool has been written in order to minimize the dependencies to COMSOL
 * Therefore, it would be easy to use another FEM solver.